queilawithaQ/documentation/_general/about/gdpr.md

 Any CodeShip user can request any of the following:

-* **Right to Erasure**: have all personal information removed from CodeShip and any 3rd party system or service where it may exist
+* **Right to Erasure**: have all personal information removed from CodeShip and any third-party system or service where it may exist
-  * Note: this applies only to data collected as part of the optional data capture, as we're legally obligated to keep records of who has used the system etc.
+  * Note: this applies only to data collected as part of the optional data capture, as we're legally obligated to keep records of who has used the system
 * **Right of Access**: receive a copy of the personal data captured by CodeShip as well as a list of other data profiles that may exist (e.g. from having opted in to the optional data capturing)
 * **Right of Rectification**: correct personal data that is incorrectly stored by CodeShip or other services
 * **Right to Restrict Processing**: disallow CodeShip from using any optionally captured data for profiling or other analysis (data will still be captured)